Xuther001/MoShop/README.md

 Frontend (MoShopFE) Setup

+1. Clone this repository: git clone https://github.com/Xuther001/MoShopFE.git

-Open the MoShopFE project in Visual Studio Code or your favorite IDE.
+2. **Open the MoShopFE project** in Visual Studio Code or your favorite IDE.

-Install dependencies:
+3. Install dependencies:

 npm install

-Start the development server:
+4. Start the development server:

 npm start

-Open your browser and go to:
+5. Open your browser and go to:

 http://localhost:3000/

-Create an account by clicking Sign Up and filling out the registration form.
+6. Create an account by clicking Sign Up and filling out the registration form.

-Log in with your new username and password.
+7. Log in with your new username and password.